nestauk/innovation_sweet_spots/innovation_sweet_spots/tests/data_update_checks/README.md

 # Dataset Update Checks

-`data_update_checks.py` compares the current version of a dataset with a new version.
+`data_update_checks.py` compares two versions of a dataset (e.g. an old version with a new version).
 It checks for missing/additional files, rows, columns, NaNs.
 It also creates some dataset specific plots to see how the coverage for each year has changed.

 ## Requirements